Independent African news, markets, culture and politics.

 You only have 4 years, focus on governance not political wars – Group tells Aiyedatiwa

-The Ondo State chapter of the Peoples Democratic Party (PDP) has criticized the state government, led by Governor Lucky Aiyedatiwa, for allegedly prioritizing propaganda and self-promotion over effective governance.
-According to the PDP, the ruling All Progressives Congress (APC) administration has resorted to a “government of blackmail,” characterized by deceit and misinformation.
+The Ondo State chapter of the Peoples Democratic Party (PDP) has accused Governor Lucky Aiyedatiwa’s administration of prioritising propaganda and self‑promotion over effective governance.
+The PDP claims the ruling All Progressives Congress (APC) has resorted to a “government of blackmail,” marked by deceit and misinformation.

-In response to the PDP’s allegations, Governor Aiyedatiwa’s Special Assistant on Digital Media, Yomi Oyekan, asserted that the current administration is making progress in fixing the state’s broken systems.
-Oyekan noted that salaries and pensions are being paid, projects are ongoing, and the quality of life for Ondo residents is improving.
-He advised the PDP to take note of the government’s achievements rather than seeking attention through criticism.
+In response, Governor Aiyedatiwa’s Special Assistant on Digital Media, Yomi Oyekan, asserted that the administration is making progress in fixing the state’s broken systems.
+Oyekan highlighted that salaries and pensions are being paid, projects are ongoing, and the quality of life for Ondo residents is improving.
+He advised the PDP to acknowledge these achievements rather than seeking attention through criticism.

-The exchange between the PDP and the Ondo State government reflects the ongoing tensions between the ruling APC and the opposition party.
-As the state continues to navigate its development challenges, the transparency and accountability of the government will remain a key focus for citizens and stakeholders.
-The PDP’s calls for increased transparency and the government’s claims of progress highlight the need for constructive dialogue and collaboration to address the state’s pressing issues.
+The exchange underscores the ongoing tension between the ruling APC and the opposition PDP as Ondo State navigates its development challenges.
+Transparency and accountability remain central concerns for citizens and stakeholders, and the contrasting calls for openness and claims of progress highlight the need for constructive dialogue and collaboration to address the state’s pressing issues.

 Scroll to Top